itsOliverBott/AWS-EB-CLI-Cheat-Sheet/README.md

 Created a cheat sheet to help with **AWS EB CLI** functionality

 ### Setup
-Commands to help setup EB Environments

 | command | summary |
 |--|--|
 | ```eb create``` | **Create** an EB environment |

 ### Deployment
-Commands to help deploy to EB Environments

 | command | summary |
 |--|--|
 | ```eb deploy``` | **Deploy** to EB enviroment using most recent ***commit*** |

 ### Monitoring
-Commands to help watch / monitor your EB environment

 | command | summary |
 |--|--|
 | ```eb open``` | **Open** environment in your browser |